 Essentially, any insulation that is a “filling” is referred to as a thermal break.
 This “break,” meaning the insulation material, will minimize air infiltration between the metal skins of the garage door, so that it is more efficient.

 Most overhead garage doors have weather seals on the bottom and sides.
-Make sure to check these seals regularly and replace them when they start to get stiff, tear, crack or crumble.
+Make sure to check these seals regularly and replace them when they start to get stiff, tear, crack, or crumble.
 No reason to install a well-insulated overhead door and skimp on the weather seals.
 You basically render the insulation useless if your weather seals are a mess.

-If you’re tired of your HVAC bill and your workers keep complaining about those awful winter drafts at the loading dock, it’s time to consider and insulated overhead door.
 An experienced specialist in commercial overhead doors can give you the facts and educated opinions you need to decide if you want to design and install new insulated doors or simply retrofit and fill your existing garage doors.
 Either way, your utility bill and your employees will thank you.